AMS-IX, MDXi Launch Internet Exchange in Lagos

 AMS-IX, one of the largest Internet Exchange operators in the world, and MDXi, an Equinix company, have partnered to launch a new Internet Exchange in Lagos, Nigeria.

-According to a statement released Monday by MDXi, AMS-IX Lagos aims to become an important content hub for West Africa, enabling regional and local ISPs, carriers, and Internet Exchanges to aggregate content from large global Content Delivery Networks, hosting companies and application providers.
+According to a statement released by MDXi, AMS-IX Lagos aims to become an important content hub for West Africa, enabling regional and local ISPs, carriers, and internet exchanges to aggregate content from large global Content Delivery Networks, hosting companies and application providers.
 In the coming months, MDXi, an Equinix Company and AMS-IX will focus on seeking alliances with local telecom operators and IX’s and supporting local ecosystems.

 AMS-IX Lagos will launch with over 25 connected networks as AMS-IX and MDXi, an Equinix Company migrate and onboard the existing connected networks of West Africa Internet Exchange (WAF-IX) in the coming month.
 Connected networks at WAF-IX include large CDNs and application providers such as Cloudflare, Microsoft and Google.